BIA | Business Impact Analysis

 What Is Business Impact Analysis?

 BIA looks at the critical, time-sensitive operations of your organization to determine what will happen in the event of any interruption, disruption, or disaster, including natural disasters.
-With an emphasis on business continuity requirements and resource dependencies, the BIA shows how downtime will impact the organization and therefore justifies certain business requirements.
+With an emphasis on business continuity requirements and resource dependencies, BIA shows how downtime will impact the organization and therefore justifies certain business requirements.

 BIA is part of the business continuity planning and helps to identify the critical business processes, and their related resources, systems, and services.